evgeniusorg/tweb/src/components/sidebarRight/tabs/ImageEditor/README.md

    2. Each text layer can be selected;
    3. Added animated cursor;
    4. Selected layer can be changed (edit, text size, align, frame, color, font);
-   5. Selected layer can be moved;
+   5. Selected layer can be moved and rotated;
    6. Selected layer can be removed (press 'del', 'backspace'),
    7. History of changes.
 9. Added drawing by brushes (except eraser):
    1. Each brush layer can be selected;
    2. Selected layer can be changed (size, color, brush type);
-   3. Selected layer can be moved;
+   3. Selected layer can be moved and rotated;
    4. Selected layer can be removed (press 'del', 'backspace');
    5. Each brush image changes color after selection of new color,
    6. History of changes.
 10. Added selector of stickers:
     1. Each sticker layer can be selected;
-    2. Selected layer can be moved;
+    2. Selected layer can be moved and rotated;
     3. Selected layer can be removed (press 'del', 'backspace'),
     4. History of changes.
 11. Resizing window:
     1. Resizing cropper area;
-    2. Mo
+    2. Moving image preview to right sidebar for small windows.

 ## TODO
 1. Add all image filters.
 2. Add rotation and flip of image on cropper tab.
-3. Add rotation for layers.
-4. Add all brushes.
+3. Add all brushes.
-5. Add selector of custom color for text and brush.
+4. Add selector of custom color for text and brush.
-6. Refactoring of color frame for text layer.
+5. Refactoring of color frame for text layer.
-7. Refactoring of StickersTab class (remove emoticonsDropdown)
+6. Refactoring of StickersTab class (remove emoticonsDropdown)